Stephenson Holt Author

 “Let him help Ash, you’ve already spilled a load.”

-The reason that I didn’t turn around to tell Taylor to keep her nose out of things was because this man had hypnotic blue eyes that could not be ignored, or even let go of and I knew that by not turning to Taylor to answer her meant that I looked pathetic in the man’s eyes, but it did allow his hands to remain on my shoulders where I wanted them.
-Weird, I thought, how a girl can make decisions concerning her hands and her feet but not her shoulders, which may have indicated that I was more than tipsy.
+The reason that I didn’t turn around to tell Taylor to keep her nose out of things was because this man had hypnotic blue eyes that could not be ignored, or even let go of and I knew that by not turning to Taylor to answer her meant that I looked pathetic in the man’s eyes, but it did allow his hands to remain on my shoulders where I wanted them to be.
+Weird, I thought, how a girl can make decisions concerning moving her hands or her feet but not her shoulders, which may have indicated that I was more than tipsy.

 “Ash,” he said in that deep voice again.
 “Please, I just wanted to help because you looked as if you were struggling.”

 Before I knew it the so-called friends of mine had taken the drinks out of my hands and moved away somewhere where, no doubt, they couldn’t be seen but could follow everything that happened to me.
-Whoever took the last drink pushed me in the back even closer to Mister Adonis.
+Whoever took the last drink pushed me in the back even closer to Mister Adonis who had let go of my shoulders leaving them feeling lonely.
+I wanted his hands to return and I wanted him to say my name again.

-“O-kay,” he dragged out.
-“I won’t propose marriage, us having black-haired blue-eyed babies, or anything similar at this point then, not even a friendship if you feel all men are bastards at the moment, but what about a quiet drink and a chat?
+“O-kay,” he dragged out while watching me gulp for air.
+“I won’t propose marriage, us having black-haired blue-eyed babies, or anything similar at this point then, not even a friendship if you feel that all men are bastards at the moment, but what about a quiet drink and a chat?
 You sound as if you could do with a chat and your friends seem to have left you without a drink.”

-I was just about to say “yes, a drink and a chat about my hair being dyed, in the quiet area, then maybe a friendship, then propose to me tomorrow, and the baby thing might follow,” when I had to spin around yet again when I heard a too familiar voice.
+I was just about to say “yes, a drink and a chat about my hair being mousy-brown but dyed black, in the quiet area, then maybe a friendship, then propose to me tomorrow, and the baby thing might follow, and wow, you noticed my eye colour in this light” when I had to spin around yet again when I heard a too familiar voice.

 “Piss off Brad,” I snarled.
-Realising too late that I was not being very ladylike in front of tall, dark and dreamy.
+Realising far too late that I was not being very ladylike in front of my dark and dreamy friend.
 Then I added, “You never come here so please go to your usual club with your schoolgirl.”
-I knew she wasn’t a schoolgirl but my mates had loaded that gun for me and I also noticed that I didn’t deny being with the guy who wouldn’t really want little old me.
+I knew she wasn’t a schoolgirl but my mates had loaded that gun for me and I also noticed that I didn’t deny being with the guy who wouldn’t really want pathetic little old me and had possibly disappeared by now.

 “This place is new Ashley dear,” he told me with sarcasm in his voice.
-“I have as much right to be here as you and your giggly little friends do.”
+“I have as much right to be here as you and your giggly little friends.”

 I got angry with him then but didn’t want to cause a scene and didn’t want the girls to come over and maybe make an even bigger scene so I decided on negotiation.
 “Look I’m here with my eight friends.
 We can’t all go just because you are here, so I’m asking nicely…”

-I didn’t get a chance to finish my sentence because two hands slipped into my armpits that were thankfully shaved and well deodorised, and I was lifted into the air, turned and when my drunken head had worked out where I’d landed I was the other side of my new friend, facing away from him, back to back, and the deep voice was saying something to Brad.
+I didn’t get a chance to finish my sentence because two hands slipped into my armpits that were thankfully shaved and well deodorised, and I was lifted into the air, turned and when my drunken, spinning yet again, head had worked out where I’d landed, I was the other side of my new friend, facing away from him, back-to-back with him, and the deep voice was saying something to Brad.
 Whatever it was that was said it worked because Brad and his bit of stuff left immediately and I watched them to make sure as they walked up the stairway at the far side of the club.

 “Ryan,” he told me.